Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 The most common infections are:

 This disease comes from the parasite trichomonas gallinae and is caused by drinking water from infected sources.
-It results in a severe build-up of white plaque on or around the base of the tongue, known as canker.
+It results in a severe build-up of white plaque on or around the base of the tongue (canker).

 Canker build-up can escalate into severe respiratory complications.
 This illness has a high infection and mortality rate.
 Flocks infected with canker need to be inspected closely.
 If the infection is rampant, culling may be necessary.

 This disease can affect a wide range of organs, including the tongue.
-Among its three main forms, it’s the diphtheritic form that targets the oral cavity, and symptoms present themselves as plaque on the tongue.
+The diphtheritic form targets the oral cavity, and symptoms show as plaque on the tongue.

 Companion parrots are unlikely to contract poxvirus, but all birds are at risk.
 This virus is insect-borne, with mosquitoes being a common carrier of poxvirus.